 If you are on this page, it’s hopefully because you have taken the brilliant step of choosing to take part in our annual Plastic-Free Day!
 Firstly, thank you!
 It’s just one day, that will hopefully lead to more days choosing to say no to pointless, disposable plastic in an effort to reduce the amount of plastic pouring into our local environment and wider seas and oceans.
 We are coordinating this day and providing all the resources below, free for schools to download and use.
 Please make sure you email us at email@example.com so that we can add you to our list of participating schools!

 We have a range of activity ideas, presentations and lesson plans here for you to download for the day (or any other time), all totally free.
-You can download the whole lot as a zip file, or separate items if you prefer.
 Here you go:

 Letters and Posters